Discarded File Cabinets, an Old Copier, and Discounted Prices

 The Humane Society of Charlotte accepts about 3,000 dogs and cats each year with the goal of finding them permanent homes.
 They don’t euthanize unless a medical or severe behavioral condition warrants.
 The amount of time, patience, and love that is shown to each animal is impressive.
 An even larger, equally notable number is the amount of spay and neuter services they provide in a year: an astounding 13,290.
 The ultrasound equipment is sometimes used in these surgeries.

-Restore Global’s uncanny ability to pair a nonprofit’s need with corporate excess is one of its unique signatures.
+Restore Global’s uncanny ability to pair a nonprofit’s need with corporate excess is one of its unique signatures through Access to Excess.
 Steven says that as a nonprofit serving other nonprofits, he’s been compared to Robin Hood.
 “Except for the tights,” he jokes.
 Providing nonprofits with everything from medical equipment to paper goods helps relieve some of the administrative burdens that can distract nonprofits from their missions.
 “We help nonprofits not just do good, we help them do better,” he says.

 The Second Disaster